FishGoddess/logit/README.en.md

 * Log handler supports, you can extend logger with your own log handler easily
 * High-performance supports, by avoiding to call runtime.Caller
 * Time format supports, you can format time in your way
+* Log as Json string supports, by using provided JsonLoggerHandler

 _Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to get more information._

+> We will redesign some part of logit for more concise and convenient, check branch v0.1.x to learn more information.

 ### 🚀 Installation